oscar-hu/pacman/README.md

 # Pac-man
-Classic pac-man coded in Lua language
+Classic pac-man coded in Lua language.
+Originally created to be compatible with RetroPie hardware on a custom built "arcade machine."

 -----------------